Murders of Rhonda Johnson and Sharon Shaw: Michael Lloyd Self

 In May 1972, a tip was received from Glenn Price, a Galveston city councilman, to look into Michael Lloyd Self, a local gas station attendant.
 Police visited Self at his workplace and he voluntarily went to the station the following day for questioning.

-According to Self, Police Chief Michael Morris held him in confinement for hours, remarking that Self would not leave until he had made a confession.
+According to Self, Police Chief Donald Morris held him in confinement for hours, remarking that Self would not leave until he had made a confession.
 Self also stated that he was held against a wall, hit with a nightstick, and taunted by Morris with his pistol, who threatened to kill Self if he did not confess.
 Self eventually agreed, and was forced by Morris to handwrite a confession to the murders of Shaw and Johnson.
 Morris allegedly forced Self to rewrite the confession several times.
 Dave Coburn, a local investigator, corroborated Self's story by claiming to have witnessed Morris treat a prisoner exactly the same way a year prior.

 The final signed confession by Self contained several discrepancies.
 Self stated he had dumped Shaw's and Johnson's bodies in El Lago, which was over twenty miles from the marsh where police discovered the remains.
 Self also wrote that he had strangled both girls to death, though reports from the medical examiner showed no evidence of strangulation.

-Three days after his confession, on June 23, 1972, Self provided further details to police in an oral confession that conflicted with his initial written confession.
+Three days after his confession, on June 23, 1972, he provided further details to the police in an oral confession that conflicted with his initial written confession.
 In an interview with Deputy Sheriff W.A.
 Turner and Deputy Sheriff Frank Beamer, Self claimed that he had picked up Shaw and Johnson from a Sizzler steakhouse and that they had driven around El Lago and gotten food from a local Jack in the Box restaurant.
 According to Beamer, Self said he then pulled over into a secluded area, struck the girls over the head with a Coca-Cola bottle, stripped their clothes off, and threw the clothes onto the highway.
 (This last claim conflicted with the fact that the girls' clothing was discovered with their remains.)
 Self then claimed to have thrown the girls' bodies in a culvert on Choate Road.